dozeo/PusherAS/README.md

 Pusher <http://pusher.com> ActionScript3 Client Library
 =============

-AS3 Pusher Protocol implementation using the Native Event System.
+AS3 Pusher Protocol implementation using the Native AS3 Event System.

-… still under development ;) (but check out the tags & example code)

 Usage
 -------